Thailand Phuket

 • Budget: Chabana Resort – Stay right next to a small lake, close to plenty of food and shopping options, with approximately 1.5 km to the beach.

-Search for the cheapest and best hotels at Bang Tao here (adlink).
+Search for the best hotels at Bang Tao here (adlink).

-Laguna Phuket is a unique spot on the island, and SAii is one of the best resorts. ©SAii Laguna Phuket (adlink)
+Laguna Phuket is a unique spot, and SAii is one of the best resorts in Phuket. ©SAii Laguna Phuket (adlink)

 The sunsets in Phuket are simply outstanding. ©SAii Laguna Phuket (adlink)